What does the Governing Body do?

 The Make Up of the Governing Body at Carr Hill Primary School

-In July 2015 we amended our instrument of government (which sets out the size and composition of our governing body) to allow us to increase the number of governing body members to 19 as follows:
+Our amended instrument of government (which sets out the size and composition of our governing body) has set the number of governing body members to 14, as follows:

 1 Local Authority governor (who is nominated by the Local Authority and appointed by the governing body based on his/her skills and experience);